-Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment with the next financial year is valuation of accounts receivable.
+Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year is as follows.
+Those assumptions and estimation have been updated to reflect the impact of COVID-19 pandemic by valuation of notes and accounts receivable.

-The Group has estimated the loss allowance of accounts receivable based on the risk of a default occurring and the rate of expected credit loss.
+The Group has estimated the loss allowance of notes and accounts receivable based on the risk of a default occurring and the rate of expected credit loss.
 The Group has considered historical experience, current economic conditions and forward-looking information at the reporting date to determine the expected credit loss rate to be used in calculating the impairments.